Netflix/metaflow-docs/docs/scaling/compute/multi-node.md

 if __name__ == '__main__':
     SharedMemory()
 ```

+#### Intranode communication with AWS Elastic Fabric Adapter (EFA)

+[Some AWS EC2 instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html#efa-instance-types) have network devices built for high-performance computing use cases.
+In order to use this, the AWS Batch Compute Environment that is connected the AWS Batch Job Queue needs to install the necessary EFA drivers in a Launch Template.
+You can see an example CloudFormation template with Launch Template that installs EFA devices [here](https://github.com/outerbounds/metaflow-trainium/blob/main/cfn/trn1_batch_resources.yaml#L294-L320).
+Then, Metaflow users running can specify `@batch(efa=8, ...)` to attach 8 network interfaces to each node in a multi-node batch job.

+#### Limitations

+AWS Batch Multi-node is not integrated with AWS Step Functions, so you cannot use the Metaflow step functions integration when using `@parallel` decorators and `@batch` together.

 ### Kubernetes
 Multi-node support for Metaflow tasks run on Kubernetes clusters is a work-in-progress.
 Please reach us on [Slack](http://slack.outerbounds.co/) to access the latest experimental implementation and/or co-develop it with the Outerbounds team.